-Practicum placements are made by the faculty.
+Practicum and student teaching placements are made by the faculty.
 Some sites are located in the Springfield area.
 Some sites are located well outside the Springfield area and will require driving and may require an overnight stay - these are typically sites where advanced AuD students are placed.
 For SLP and AuD students, your practicum supervisors (sometimes referred to as preceptors) must hold CURRENT ASHA Certification (CCC-SLP or CCC-A) and current state licensure.
-The CSD program will ensure that individuals providing you with clinical education have the proper credentials, however, it is in your best interest to be sure that certification and/or licensure is in effect for the entire time you are with that preceptor.
-Please be aware clock hours associated with a practicum grade of lower than "C" will NOT be counted toward the total number of clock hours needed for ASHA certification for AuD and SLP programs.
+For EDHH students, cooperating teachers must hold teacher certification.
+The CSD program will ensure that individuals providing you with clinical education or teacher preparation have the proper credentials, however, it is in your best interest to be sure that certification and/or licensure is in effect for the entire time you are with that preceptor.
+Please be aware: clock hours associated with a practicum grade of "C+" or lower will NOT be counted toward the total number of clock hours needed for certification.
 Liability insurance and a drug screen/background check are required before you begin practicum assignments.